 datadog-ci sourcemaps upload command to send the contents of your source map directory to Datadog automatically at build time.
 You’ll then be able to see unminified source code within the Issue Panel.

 Datadog Error Tracking gives you actionable insights into your application errors, making it easier to troubleshoot the issues that affect your users most.
-If you’re using RUM, Error Tracking will start working right away.
-Error Tracking is just one way of getting comprehensive visibility into your applications.
-You can also set up Log Management, APM, and Synthetic Monitoring.
+If you’re using RUM or APM, Error Tracking will start working right away.
+Error Tracking is just one way of getting comprehensive, code-level visibility into your applications.
+You can also set up Log Management, Synthetic Monitoring, and Continuous Profiler.
 And to get deep visibility into the resource utilization of your code, you can set up Datadog Profiling, which can run continuously—even in production.
 If you’re thinking about getting started with Datadog, sign up for a free trial.